 However, the landscape has changed and the topic is now wide open for innovation, creativity and expression: Amazon is worlds apart from Zappos; General Electric is wildly different to Google; Goldman Sachs and JP Morgan, despite occupying a similar sector, have little in common.

 As I go about assisting CEOs to build standout organisations, I use the term ‘genius organisation’.
-It refers to a form of organisation that has been shaped and molded over time into its best possible form – reflecting unique qualities among its leadership, people, products and its customers.
+It refers to a form of organisation that has been shaped and moulded over time into its best possible form – reflecting unique qualities among its leadership, people, products and its customers.

 By definition, such an organisation is not a copy of anything else as that would depart from the very nature of the term ‘genius’: the best version of itself.